Lenin was certainly right. There is no subtler, no surer

 When I was a kid they took the last trace of silver out of (US) dimes.
-I remember people immediately started checking their change for the silver ones, and took the quickly dwindling number out of circulation in a jiffy.
-They became collectibles, stashed away assets.
+I remember people immediately started checking their change at the cash register for the silver ones, and took the quickly dwindling number out of circulation in a jiffy, feeling lucky if they got one.
+These became collectibles, stashed away somewhere and taken out of circulation.

 That's Gresham's Law in action: people hoard the better money and try to get rid of the debased money which has been dumped into the system to replace it.